 There are many companies that specialize in employment screening.
 The most important thing to keep in mind is that companies conducting background checks fall into several broad categories.
 This can range from individuals commonly known as "private investigators," to companies that do nothing but employment screening, and to online data brokers.

 Corporations that employ large numbers of people may have an established relationship with a third-party background checking company or may even use an affiliated company for their employment screening.
 Other background checking companies may work on a less formal basis with employers.
-Some screening companies operate in specific areas of the country while others, including some private investigators, conduct background screening nationwide.
+Some screening companies operate in specific areas of the country while others, conduct background screening nationwide.

 It is easy for employers to gather background information themselves.
-Much of it is computerized, allowing employers to access public records and commercial databases online.
-Finding one of these online companies is as easy as using an Internet search engine to find web sites that specialize in "background checks."
+Much of it is online, allowing employers to access public records and commercial databases relatively easily.
+Finding one of these online companies is as easy as using a search engine to find websites that specialize in "background checks."

 Employers should understand that online data brokers may be subject to the FCRA, triggering obligations on the part of the company as well as the employer.
 In June 2012 the FTC announced a settlement in a case charging online data broker Spokeo with acting as a consumer reporting agency.

-The federal Fair Credit Reporting Act (15 USC §1681 et seq.) does not require employers to conduct employment background checks.
+The federal Fair Credit Reporting Act (15 USC §1681 et seq.)
+(FCRA) covers "consumer reports" issued for multiple purposes, and this is a source of confusion to many individuals.
+In addition to covering credit checks, the FCRA also governs employment background checks for the purposes of "hiring, promotion, retention, or reassignment."
+To learn more about credit reporting, read our Consumer Guide, Credit Reporting Basics: How Private Is My Credit Report.
+The FCRA does not require employers to conduct employment background checks.
 But the law sets a national standard that employers must follow in employment screening.
-State laws may give an employee more rights than the FCRA.
+In some states, laws may give an employee more rights than the FCRA.